 - Changes in friends, as students head to different schools and different classes than those they grew up with

-With these changes come fear – fear of not fitting in, not keeping up and not measuring up to parental expectations.
+With these changes comes the fear of not fitting in, not keeping up, and not meeting parental expectations.
 While many students may not voice these fears to their parents, that doesn’t mean the anxiety doesn’t exist.
-Parents need to tune into potential stressors in their child’s life during this time, so they can proactively help the child work through those anxieties and concerns.
+Parents need to tune into potential stressors in their child’s life during this time to help the child work through those anxieties and concerns proactively.

-If academics are the primary worry for your child, help her create a schedule that includes ample time for homework, as well as time for activities and friends.
+If academics are the primary worry for your child, help her create a schedule that includes ample time for homework activities and friends.
 Set up a homework station that includes all the supplies she will need to complete assignments.
 Purchase a planner (many high schools now provide these to students) and show her how to write down assignments to make it easier to keep track of tests and project due dates.

 Use Transition Services

-Many high schools offer some type of transition services that provide for an easier adjustment into those secondary years.
-Education.com cites a number of types of transition services that might be available, including activities that offer information about the high school experience, those that provide social support and others that allow middle school students to connect to high school students before arriving at the school.
-Take advantage of transition programs that expose your student to the high school experience prior to the first day of school whenever possible.
+Many high schools offer some transition services that provide for an easier adjustment into those secondary years.
+Education.com cites several types of transition services that might be available, including activities that offer information about the high school experience, those that provide social support and others that allow middle school students to connect to high school students before arriving at the school.
+Take advantage of transition programs that expose your students to the high school experience before the first day of school whenever possible.